devopsmalmo/meetups/talks/example.md

 # DevOps Malmö Talk Request
-By adding Account details and/or Personal infromation, You give Permission to share your infromation to Public Repository.
+By adding account details and/or Personal information, You give permission to share your information to the public repository.
-Including Share on Social Media Platforms such as Meetup.com, Twtter.com, Linkedin.com.
+Including sharing on social media such as Meetup.com, Twtter, Linkedin, etc.
 > Note!
 Please don't share any Email addresses.

 ## Speaker Info